Tovil: History

 Tovil is mentioned in the Cecil Papers with the leasing of a tenement at Tovil to Thomas Peene, commencing at Michaelmas, 1628.

 Tovil has a history of paper mills on the Loose Stream near the River Medway, the last of which ceased operation in the 1980s.
 These included Great Ivy Mill, Hayle Mill, Upper Tovil Mill, Lower Tovil Mill and Bridge Mill.
 These and other mills located along the Loose Stream which flows through Tovil were formerly used for fulling, corn and in one case gunpowder.
 The Tovil Bridge connects Tovil to Barming over the Loose Stream and the Medway.

 The church of St Stephen was built in around 1840.
 The architect was John Whichcord Snr.
 It was built of ragstone ashlar in the Early English style but demolished in about 1990.

 Alabaster Passmore had an important printing works in Tovil and there were other small industries and a railway siding.

-Modern Tovil

-Many of the industrial units have since been replaced by housing.
+Many of the industrial units have been replaced by housing.
 Loudspeaker manufacturer KEF is based on Eccleston Road.
 Goachers microbrewery is also based there.

 Kent Fire and Rescue Service Headquarters is based in Tovil on Straw Mill Hill.